 Structural Model Analyses

 A second LMS step tested relationships between the variables in the structural models.
 We used a maximum likelihood estimation to assess the overall fit of each LMS model (following Klein and Moosbrugger, 2000).
 To test Hypotheses 1 and 2, we first compared the linear null model (with transgression, perceived justice, mistreatment, and the control variables; χ2(134) = 228.03, p < .01; CFI = .92; TLI = .91; SRMR = .059; log likelihood= -3012.22) with a model that also includes the two latent interactions of transgression and individualism predicting both perceived justice and mistreatment.
 The comparison revealed a better fit of the data for the model with the interactions (-2 log-likelihood = 6.54; χ2(2) = 6.54, p < .05).
 A significant interaction was found between transgression type and individualism on perceived justice (B = -.62, p < .05).
-However, the interaction between transgression and individualism on mistreatment become non-significant (B = -.50, ns).
+However, the interaction between transgression and individualism on mistreatment is non-significant (B = -.50, ns).
 These results indicate that the moderating effect of individualism on mistreatment can be explained by the interaction effect of transgression type and individualism on perceived justice.

 We found a negative relationship between perceived justice and mistreatment (B = -.26, p < .01), supporting Hypothesis 1.
 Simple slope analysis revealed a significant relationship between transgression type and perceived justice at high levels of individualism (B=-1.00, p<.01), but not at low levels of individualism (B=0.15, ns).
 Participants scoring high in individualism perceived individual needs violations as less just than group needs violations.
-Moreover, individuals scoring low in individualism perceived the transgression describing a individual needs violation as more just than individuals scoring high in individualism (B=-.70, p<.01), while no similar relationship was found for the transgression describing of group needs (B=-.09, ns; see Fig. 3).
+Moreover, individuals scoring low in individualism perceived the transgression describing an individual needs violation as more just than individuals scoring high in individualism (B=-.70, p<.01), while no similar relationship was found for the transgression describing a group needs violation (B=-.09, ns; see Fig. 3).
 These results support Hypothesis 2.

 To test Hypothesis 3, we first compared the null model (the relationship between transgression and mistreatment in the presence of the control variables: hospital, age, education, and socioeconomic status) with the model that includes the latent interaction between transgression type and individualism.
 The null model demonstrated reasonable fit (χ2(93) = 178.49, p < .01; CFI = .90; TLI = .89; SRMR = .060, log-likelihood= -2423.42).
 Nevertheless, the model with the latent interaction terms fit the data significantly better than the model without the latent interaction terms (-2 log-likelihood = 4.11; χ2(1) = 4.11, p < .05), and a significant interaction effect was revealed (B=-.66, p<.05).